Tanzania Travel Tips

 Tanzanians generally find it unacceptable to be photographed without permission, and many people will expect a donation before they agree to be snapped.
 Don’t try to sneak photographs as you might get yourself into trouble, especially with the Maasai, who are very touchy about this.

-In addition to Good Friday, Easter Monday, Idd-ul-Fitr, Islamic New Year and the Prophet’s Birthday, which fall on different dates every year, the following public holidays are taken in
+In addition to Good Friday, Easter Monday, Idd-ul-Fitr, Islamic New Year, and the Prophet’s Birthday, which falls on different dates every year, the following public holidays are taken in

 January 1 New Year’s Day

 January 12 Zanzibar Revolution Day